Defending Your Rights: Trusted Domestic Assault Lawyer At Kahlon Law

 Implications of a Domestic Assault Charge

 The impact of domestic assault charges extends beyond the immediate legal repercussions.
-It can significantly affect your employment prospects, family relationships, and even your ability to volunteer or travel.
+It can significantly affect your employment prospects, family court proceedings, and even your ability to volunteer or travel.

 Types of Domestic Assaults